-Border Screenings Spark Travel Fears For Iranian-Americans Amid Rising Tensions
+Border Screenings Spark Travel Fears For Iranian Americans Amid Rising Tensions

 Customs and Border Protection said there were long wait times at the border crossing north of Seattle because of low staffing levels on a holiday weekend, which could have led to longer secondary screenings of travelers flagged by immigration officers.
 The travelers were eventually released, and the agency disputes the characterization that they were "detained."

-Congresswoman Pramila Jayapal, a Democrat from Seattle, says the agency is playing semantics.
+Rep. Pramila Jayapal, a Democrat from Seattle, says the agency is playing semantics.

 "It was very lengthy screening with no ability to leave.
 So whether you want to call that detention or something else is up to you.
 But the core fact of the matter remains," Jayapal said.
-"This seemed to be a directive to pull aside anybody of Iranian-American descent."
+"This seemed to be a directive to pull aside anybody of Iranian American descent."

-Abdi says the Iranian-American community doesn't trust immigration authorities.
+Abdi says the Iranian American community doesn't trust immigration authorities.

 "We're here having to decide whether we believe our lying eyes, or we believe what is being said on Twitter by this federal agency," Abdi said.

-He points out that Iranian-Americans are still living with the Trump administration's travel ban.
+He points out that Iranian Americans are still living with the Trump administration's travel ban.
 The ban does not apply to U.S. citizens or green card holders, but it does prevent many of their Iranian parents and relatives from visiting.

 "There's all this uncertainty already because of those policies," Abdi said.
-"And what happened this past weekend kind of retriggered those fears for people who are we're already not certain about their status coming into the country, coming and leaving."
+"And what happened this past weekend kind of retriggered those fears for people who are, we're already not certain about their status coming into the country, coming and leaving."

-Iranian-Americans who were held at the border crossing in Washington state over the weekend say there's no doubt about why they were detained.
+Iranian Americans who were held at the border crossing in Washington state over the weekend say there's no doubt about why they were detained.

-"As soon as they realized that we were born in Iran, they lead us to the office and they held us there for five hours," said Negah Hekmati, who was detained along with her family and friends late Saturday night as they returned from skiing and visiting family in Canada.
+"As soon as they realized that we were born in Iran, they lead us to the office, and they held us there for five hours," said Negah Hekmati, who was detained along with her family and friends late Saturday night as they returned from skiing and visiting family in Canada.

 Normally, Hekmati says, her family sails through the border checkpoint between Vancouver and her home near Seattle.
 They are all U.S. citizens.
 And they're pre-screened by immigration authorities for a trusted traveler card that allows them to skip long lines at the port of entry.